top of page

 About Tonio Andrade

-Tonio Andrade grew up in Salt Lake City, Utah, and has degrees from Reed College (B.A. in Anthropology), the University of Illinois Urbana-Champaign (M.A. in History), and Yale University (Ph.D. in History).
-He is currently Professor of History at Emory University, where he writes on global history and the history of China.
-His most recent book, The Gunpowder Ageis a work of global military history that explores gunpowder warfare in Europe and China from 900 to 1900.
-He is also author of How Taiwan Became Chinese (Columbia University Press, 2008), which focuses on the early history of Taiwan, and Lost Colony: The Untold Story of Europe’s First War with China (Princeton University Press, 2011), which explores the European military revolution with data from East Asia.
-His articles have appeared in The Journal of World History, Late Imperial China, International Journal of Maritime History, The Canadian Journal of Sociology, Itinerario, The Journal of Asian Studies, and various other publications.
-He lives in Decatur, Georgia, with his wife, Andrea, and his three daughters, Amalia, Sylvia, and Josephine.
+I grew up in Salt Lake City, Utah, and have degrees from Reed College (B.A. in Anthropology), the University of Illinois Urbana-Champaign (M.A. in History), and Yale University (Ph.D. in History).
+I'm currently Professor of Chinese and Global History at Emory University, where I write on global history, the history of China, and the Dutch East India Company.
+My most recent book, The Last Embassy, tells the story of a Dutch mission to China that took place in 1795, a dramatic but little-known episode that I hope will not only help us better understand the history of relations between China and the West, but also provide a unique perspective on eighteenth-century China.
+Prior to that, I published The Gunpowder Age, a work of global military history that explores gunpowder warfare in Europe and China from 900 to 1900.
+I've also published two other sole-authored books: How Taiwan Became Chinese (Columbia University Press, 2008), which focuses on the early history of Taiwan, and Lost Colony: The Untold Story of Europe’s First War with China (Princeton University Press, 2011), which explores the European military revolution with data from East Asia.
+I've also published a number of edited books as well as numerous articles.
+I currently live in Decatur, Georgia, with my wife, Andrea, my three daughters, Amalia, Sylvia, and Josephine, and a lovely dog and a less lovely snake.

 bottom of page